bureau-local/employment-tribunal/README.md

 ### Other thoughts/possible improvements
 - [x] Create the pdf/txt folders if they're missing before adding files in them
 - [x] Ability to run the json to csv conversion for either decisions or document
-- [ ] In the pdf to txt conversion, flag pdfs that can't be converted
+- [ ] It would be neat to check if a pdf is a scanned image or containes searchable text we can extract ([see this](https://stackoverflow.com/questions/55704218/how-to-check-if-pdf-is-scanned-image-or-contains-text))
 - [x] Re-write `decisions-data.json` rather than create a 2nd file
 - [ ] Do we really need the temp file in `update-decisions.py`
-- [ ] Add a doc count columns to the decision data (?)
+- [ ] Add a document count columns to the decision data
 - [x] Move the requests_get_with_retries() function to a utils file
 - [x] Add a function to automate retries when making requests to gov.uk
 - [ ] Refactor, the similar code from `get-all-decisions.py` and `update-decisions.py` in the `utils.py`